 I graduated from Columbus State University with a degree in Special Education and Carrie graduated from Auburn University with a degree in Exercise Science.
 After graduating from college Carrie served as part of the Campus Crusade team which was positioned to do inner-city ministry within south Chicago.
 We dated during our latter college years and into that first year post graduation.
 During that time, we both were aware of the Lord’s command upon our lives to share the gospel with and disciple the poor, but little did we know exactly what the Lord had in store for our lives.
 In October of 2004, we married.
 From the start, His plan began to unfold in a glorious way.
 We are just honored to be part, even in the painful parts.

 At the start of our marriage we knew that we were being compelled by the Lord to serve the poor, though we were really unsure as to exactly how the Lord would flesh out that calling.
 Through a series of painful events orchestrated by the Lord, Carrie and I came to realize that the Lord fully intended for us to serve the poor in our hometown of Columbus, Georgia.
 Specifically, the Lord was prodding us to move into a neighborhood called, North Highland.
 Going into this decision we were already involved in a struggling church in this neighborhood.
 The name of the church was Highland Community Church.
 As you can see, this was not a glamorous start for a newly married couple.
-North Highland is in one of the poorest neighborhoods in Columbus.
+North Highland is considered one of the poorest cities in the United States.
 The vast majority of the people here have been impoverished for generations.
-According to a recent study, the high school graduation rate is around 40% and the neighborhood itself is among the poorest in the nation.

 So needless to say, we could not understand why God would ask us to move move into this neighborhood and commit our lives to what seemed to be a dying church and a dying community.
 However, reluctantly, we obeyed and in October of 2005 we moved into the neighborhood.
 All we knew to do at the time was to tell people about Jesus, disciple those who might submit to His Lordship, and serve our neighbors through the ministries of Highland Community Church, thereby giving our lives to them.
 That may sound “spiritual” but to be honest, the first year of living in the community was an absolute disaster.
 My wife had given birth to our first son, Noah, and she was overcome with depression and fear as a result of living in North Highland.
 Throughout that year we considered moving out of the neighborhood many times, but the Lord continued to remind us of Philippians 2 which states (I’m paraphrasing), “Christ became a servant and submitted Himself to death, even death on a cross…”.
 The Lord continued to remind us that before we had anything worth offering to the people living in North Highland that He first had to put everything to death in us that was not of Him.
 So that first year was a very painful year as the Lord put to death our desires and our dreams for our family, so that He could bring about His desires for our family.
 Little did we know all the amazing things God had in store for our family and the North Highland Community!